danielzhang-sudo/ELEC0138_Project/README.md

 - '--database': Path to the website database.
 Default is the unsecure website database.
 - '--k_prod': How many products to search.
 - '--n_times': How many times to search each product.

-If the original dataset is included.
-Please run again `python SQLite.py` to ensure that the data from the website database coincides with the cleaned data.

 The attacks can also be executed individually.
 To run an attack:
 ```